dcsouthwick/iobmk/README.md

 - [HEP-score](https://gitlab.cern.ch/hep-benchmarks/hep-score)
 - [HS06](https://w3.hepix.org/benchmarking.html)
 - [SPEC CPU2017](https://www.spec.org/cpu2017/)
-- some fast benchmarks:
+- Fast benchmarks (should not be used for performance measurments):
     - DIRAC Benchmark (DB12)
     - [ATLAS Kit Validation](https://gitlab.cern.ch/hep-benchmarks/hep-workloads/blob/master/atlas/kv/atlas-kv/DESCRIPTION)

 **Due to proprietary license requirements, HS06 and SPEC CPU 2017 must be provided by the end user.** This tool will work with either a pre-installed or tarball archive of SPEC software.

 ### Example of a sparse deployment of HEP Benchmark Suite

 <img src="doc/images/HEP-Benchmark-Suite-Workflow.png" width="500">